Hanson-Sun/feed-forward-neural-network/README.md

 # feed-forward-neural-network
  a little fun with FFNNs in C++.
 A basic implementation of a FFNN, as an exercise to learn ML along with c++.
+ This project also utilizes a multi-threaded matrix math library that I created.

 ## Current issues
 - (BUG) Terminate is called recursively once a certain amount of memory is reached